GerritCodeReview/aws-gerrit/master-slave/README.md

 * `HOSTED_ZONE_NAME`: Optional.
 Name of the hosted zone. `mycompany.com` by default.
 * `MASTER_SUBDOMAIN`: Optional.
 Name of the master sub domain. `gerrit-master-demo` by default.
 * `SLAVE_SUBDOMAIN`: Optional.
 Name of the slave sub domain. `gerrit-slave-demo` by default.
+* `CLUSTER_DESIRED_CAPACITY`: Optional.
+Number of EC2 instances composing the cluster.
+  `1` by default. *NOTE: if you are planning to run the monitoring stack set this value to at least 2*

 ### Prerequisites